-Should I study medicine vs engineering?
-Which has the better career prospect for a science student?
+Should I study medicine vs. engineering?
+Which has the better career prospects for a science student?

 This is perhaps the greatest rivalry in the history of degrees and careers.
 Medicine and engineering have been at the top of the chosen courses of science-inclined students.
 This is partly due to the immense opportunities on offer after graduation.
 Many students are often stuck in a dilemma on which to choose between the two.
 This is a crucial decision that can make or break a professional life.
-It is vital that aspirants introspect, listen to their inner voice and analyze both streams carefully to take the right decision.
+Aspirants must introspect, listen to their inner voice, and analyze both streams carefully to make the right decision.

-In this article, we look at these two important courses and explain why one may suit you best than the other.
+In this article, we look at these two important courses and explain why one may suit you better than the other.